 Here’s how to see the tulips for free

-Tulips are still very much popular in the Netherlands and are even celebrated in festivals.
-Keukenhof remains the Netherlands most popular tulip field, as millions come every spring to marvel at the gardens in Lisse.
+Tulips are still very popular in the Netherlands and are even celebrated in festivals.
+Keukenhof remains the Netherlands’ most popular tulip destination, as millions come every spring to marvel at the gardens in Lisse.
 There is also the Amsterdam Tulip Festival which takes place every year.
 The festival celebrates the famous flower and ensures it blooms all over the city.
-All through the first half of April, more than 850,000 colourful (and rare) tulips can be seen in the gardens of museums, private homes and other parts of Amsterdam.
+All throughout the first half of April, more than 850,000 colourful (and rare) tulips can be seen in the gardens of museums, private homes and other parts of Amsterdam.